yrahul05/terraform-google-vpc/README.md

 ## Author
 Your Name
-Replace **MIT** and **primeOps-technologies** with the appropriate license and your information.
+Replace **MIT** and **rahul** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements